xtruder/nix-devcontainer-python-jupyter/README.md

-# nix-devcontainer-python-jupyer
+# nix-devcontainer-python-jupyter

-Example project of using nix devcontainer for jupyter development having.
+Example dev environment project of using nix devcontainer for python and jupyter notebooks.